BECOME A STUDENT

 We will let you know in advance what documentation to bring with you to EFC, and shortly after your arrival here at the school, we will get in touch with you about what to do and how.

-EU studentsmust pay their tuition in two rates, one in July (before your stay) and one in October.
+Students from Nordic countries must pay their tuition in two installments, one in June (before your stay) and one in October.

 As a rule, you will need a full visa before entering Denmark, if you come from a country outside the European Union.

-However, there are quite a few exceptions to this rule - read the full list of countries with a visa requirement and visa-free countries here.
+However, there are quite a few exceptions to this rule - some citizens (US, Canada, Japan etc.) will be able to travel to Denmark and start their residence permit processing from Denmark.
+Read the full list of countries with a visa requirement and visa-free countries here.
+We do, however, recommend that you start the process before you enter Denmark just in case, as the processing times can be long.

 If you come from a country where a full visa is needed before arriving at EFC, we recommend that you register as soon as possible after we open the form, so we have time to process your visa in case you get a spot.
 We will guide you through the process.

-Please note that if you need a visa before entering Denmark, there is an additional cost for the Danish Immigration Service (app.
+Please note that if you are a citizen from outside EU, there is an additional cost for the Danish Immigration Service (app.
 DKK2500).

-If you are in doubt, you can also contact our Admissions Manager, Susanne Brandt.
+If you are in doubt, you can also contact our Student Administrator, Dina Bøttcher.

 Please note that we will guide you through all the processes of applying for visa / residence permit.
 But it is solely your responsibility to keep the deadlines and fill out the forms correctly.